midnightntwrk/lfdt-project-proposals/proposals/XXXX-compact.md

 Compact contracts have access to private data by calling so-called "witnesses".
 Witnesses are declared in Compact and they are given Compact type signatures.
 Compact witness type signatures are a kind of foreign function interface (FFI).
-Witness implementations are intended to be provided in some general purpose programming language, which can be called from Compact programs.
+Witness implementations are intended to be provided in some foreign general purpose programming language, which can be called from Compact programs.

-An off-chain implementation of a Compact contract consists of the contract's implementation itself, along with some implementation of the witnesses that it uses.
+An off-chain implementation of a Compact contract consists of the contract's implementation itself in Compact, along with some implementation of the witnesses that it uses in a foreign general purpose language.
 The mapping from witnesses' Compact type signatures to foreign language type signatures is predictable and will be well specified for each supported foreign language.

 In the specific instantiation of Compact for the Midnight Network, witnesses have TypeScript foreign type signatures and they can be implemented in either TypeScript or JavaScript.